Pathogens On A Plane: How To Stay Healthy In Flight

 For instance, there's a chance you could catch tuberculosis when you sit within two rows of someone infected with TB and the flight is longer than eight hours.

-And for SARS, that transmission zone likely extends to at least three rows around the sick passenger — or perhaps up to seven rows.
+And for SARS, that transmission zone very likely extends to at least three rows around the sick passenger — or perhaps up to seven rows.

 Of course, pathogens don't just spread through the air.
-They can also land on surfaces — like the armrest or head rest — and survive there for hours, even days.
+They can also land on surfaces — like the armrest or headrest — and survive there for hours, even days.

 "But we're not all doomed to get sick after a plane flight," Gendreau adds.
 "You can change behaviors when you're traveling and substantially reduce the risk of catching anything."